 Pehuenche Pass is an international high mountain pass through the Andes, joining Chile and Argentina, at an elevation of 2.557m (8,389ft) above the sea level.

 The road to the summit is asphalt in good shape The pass conects San Clemente (Chile) and Bardas Blancas (Argentina).
 This is an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
 The pass is usually open from December to March.
 Exact dates depend on the state of the pass after the winter.

-The surface of the road is gravel and sand, and chains or snow tyres can be required anytime.
-Although it is more than 400 kilometers (250 miles) to the south of Cristo Redentor, is the only alternative with it is closed due to hazardous weather conditions.
+The drive is definitely worth it.
+A drive not to be missed!
 It is the closest route to the route between the Las Leñas ski center and Malargüe (Argentina) and Linares and Talca (Chile), after passing through a zone of rivers and protected areas.